manjan4487/Photobooth/README.md

 `exit`

 Note, that you need to change the permission, such that the webserver can modify all required files and folders.
-In worst case, that is absolutely not recommended, you could use `sudo chmod 777 /var/www/html -R` (NOT recommended!).
+In worst case, that is absolutely not recommended, you could use `sudo chmod 777 /var/www/html -R` (**not** recommended!).
 When you have problems in the setup wizard, try to modify the config.php file directly and disable the wizard, this worked for me.

 ### Domain name for Web Access
 TODO